casper-network/docs/source/docs/casper/operators/aws-nodes/4-modules.md

 ## Network Modules

-Modules related to configuring the diverse network elements necessary for the node's proper functioning.
+Network modules configure diverse network elements necessary for the node to function correctly.

 | AWS Services Used     | Description                                                         |
 | --------------------  | ------------------------------------------------------------------- |